snknitin/Linux_learn/README.md

 Nicknames for commands or command pipelines to use them easily.
 First thing to do is create a file called **.bash_aliases** .
 The fullstop makes it a hidden file.

 * alias nickname = 'command or command pipeline'

+# Directory Structure

+Linux follows a tree structure.
+The root is / which has the following sub folders :

+*
+*